|

 beam yet both are quantum~autonomous one another; magnetic domains

-are ihn steel and steel issi ihn magnetic domains; polarized (c¤herent) wave energy issi ihn
+are ihn steel and steel issi ihn magnetic domains; polarized (c¤herent) wave

-tsunamis and tsunamis are ihn polarized
+energy issi ihn tsunamis and tsunamis

 interpenetration, and so on...